butcherg/rawproc/README.md

 	<li>Color Management: Primaries and black/white points from Elle Stone's make-elles-profiles.c,
 	  https://github.com/ellelstone/elles_icc_profiles</li>
 </ul>

-Algorithms include public domain saturation, and spline construction and NLMeans denoise used with permission.

 I started rawproc development with FreeImage, http://freeimage.sourceforge.net/.
 It served well to flesh out the initial look and behavior of rawproc, but I encounterd significant hurdles with it and color management.
 So,